-Associate Professor of Biological Sciences and Chemistry; Associate Director, Molecular Biosensor and Imaging Center; Associate Professor of Biomedical Engineering (Courtesy)
+Associate Professor of Biological Sciences and Chemistry; Director, Molecular Biosensor and Imaging Center; Associate Professor of Biomedical Engineering (Courtesy)

 Carnegie Mellon University

 Phone: (412) 268-9661

 Office: Mellon Institute 294A

 Lab: Mellon Institute 160

 Associate Professor of Biological Sciences and Chemistry and Director, Molecular Biosensor and Imaging Center

 fluorescence, biological microscopy, imaging, light-harvesting structures, biosensors, single molecule biophysics, protein translation, protein folding, protein trafficking